sergiodjr/linux-basics/basic-commands/folder-file.md

 |-------------|
 <br>

-*To move a directory from one location to another, use the mv command.*
+*To move a directory from one location to another, use the mv command:*
 ```
 mv /path/to/source_directory /path/to/destination_directory
 ```
 <br>

-*To copy a directory (and its contents), use the cp command with the -r (recursive) option.*
+*To copy a directory (and its contents), use the cp command with the -r (recursive) option:*
 ```
 cp -r /path/to/source_directory /path/to/destination_directory
 ```
 <br>

-*Preserve file attributes: Use -a (archive) with cp to preserve permissions, timestamps, and symbolic links*
+*Preserve file attributes: Use -a (archive) with cp to preserve permissions, timestamps, and symbolic links:*
 ```
 cp -ar /path/to/source_directory /path/to/destination_directory
 ```
 <br>

-*To monitor the copying progress use ```pv``` to monitor the progress of data through a pipe.*<br>
+*To monitor the copying progress use ```pv``` to monitor the progress of data through a pipe:*
 ```
 sudo apt-get install pv
 ```